gustavomg21/PasswordGen/README.md

 ## Usage

-To use this website open it on a webroser and scroll over the different sections and links
+To use this website click on generate a password and answer the prompts

 ## Credits